Ashley Benson Flaunts Flexibility By Spreading Legs On Instagram

 Many of the individuals who lived in Minnesota couldn’t help but freak out a little over Benson being so close by.

 Many of the former Pretty Little Liar stars’ fans have been chomping at the bit for new content featuring the breathtaking and talented actress.
-Fortunately, the time may be coming very soon as the Her Smell actress recently shared a photo of herself with film maker Charlie Kessler.
+Fortunately, the time may be coming very soon as the Her Smell actress recently shared a photo of herself with filmmaker Charlie Kessler.

-As those who follow Benson’s Hollywood career may already know, the actress is currently working with Kessler who is the director of a film titled, Lapham Rising.
+As those who follow Benson’s Hollywood career may already know, the actress is currently working with Kessler, who is the director of a film titled, Lapham Rising.

 The feature-length film is an adaptation of the Roger Rosenblatt novel of the same name.
-Lapham Rising is a huge project for the film maker as it will be Kessler’s first feature-film.
+Lapham Rising is a huge project for the filmmaker, as it will be Kessler’s first feature-film.

-In addition to Benson, the cast of the film is slated to include Emmy award winner Bobby Cannavale, Frank Langella, and Stockard Channing.
+In addition to Benson, the cast of the film is slated to include Emmy award-winner Bobby Cannavale, Frank Langella, and Stockard Channing.

 The film, which according to Deadline was scheduled to start filming 2019 in Minnesota, revolves around Langella’s character, Harry March.
 The character is a retired writer whose life suddenly goes into a downward spiral when a millionaire begins building a lavish mansion across the street from his home.

-Unfortunately, the film is still fairly early into the stages of the creation process.
+Unfortunately, the film is still fairly early in the creation process.
 So, there has not been any theatrical release date to speak of.
 Depending on the filming schedule, Ashley’s fans might see the film release sometime next summer or early fall.